braintree/popup-bridge-android/README.md

 ### How does it work?

-- Popup Bridge attaches to a WebView through the [Android JavaScript interface](https://developer.android.com/reference/android/webkit/WebView.html#addJavascriptInterface(java.lang.Object, java.lang.String))
+- PopupBridge attaches to a WebView through the [Android JavaScript interface](https://developer.android.com/reference/android/webkit/WebView.html#addJavascriptInterface(java.lang.Object, java.lang.String))
   - This exposes a JavaScript interface (via `window.popupBridge`) for the web page to interact with the Android app code
 - The web page detects whether the page has access to `window.popupBridge`; if so, it uses `popupBridge.open` to open the popup URL
   - `popupBridge.open` creates an Intent to open the popup URL, which Android forwards to the user's selected browser